 By varying the electrical winding in the solenoid, we can produce many options for different requirements on duty and force.

 The same unit can be manufactured for high force with minimal duty (on time) or a lower force for longer duties where it is to be used for long periods of time.

 The force a solenoid produces through the movement is generally provided by an applied voltage.
 However, the solenoid design and function can be applied in many ways.

-NAFSA designs and manufactures industrial electromagnets, holding electromagnets, solenoids, latching electromagnets, two-way linear electromagnets, and electromagnetic bolts.
+NAFSA S.L. has a long experience in the design, manufacture and sale of all kind of industrial electromagnets, holding electromagnets, spring or external return solenoids, latching and two-way linear solenoids and electromagnetic bolts.